How to gift a property to a child, spouse, civil partner or family member

 You and the person you are sharing equity with can be either:

-As joint tenants, you will each hold an equal share of 50% of the property, and if one person dies, then the property ownership automatically goes to the other partner - you cannot pass on ownership of the property in your will.
+As joint tenants, you will each own the entire property equally and no individual owns a quantifiable share.
+If one joint tenant dies, the property ownership automatically passes to the other joint tenant(s) - regardless of what is stated in the will.

 Tenants in common